 In the always-connected information age of the twenty-first century, managing court communications requires an extensive knowledge and practical understanding of a wide variety of media, communications principles, judicial canons, and emerging technologies.
 From September 16-18, participants will learn the basic skills and techniques for effective communication with the various communities.

 Social media, or any media that uses the internet to disseminate information through social interaction, is becoming increasing prevalent within the court system.
 Social media presents many opportunities to the courts as a new way to connect to the public and collaborate with stakeholders, but some concerns regarding the implications of jurors, judges, and court employees using social media, court security issues, as well as policies governing court social media sites create the need for these issues to be considered and addressed.

 Links to related online resources are listed below.
 Non-digitized publications may

 be borrowed from the NCSC Library; call numbers are provided.

-This survey report gives the judicial community in the United States its first year-to-year comparison spanning three years of data unraveling how social media and broader changes in the media industry are impacting state and local judges and courts.
+This survey report gives the judicial community in the United States its first year-to-year comparison spanning four years of data unraveling how social media and broader changes in the media industry are impacting state and local judges and courts.